 Does Transparency Pay Off in the Long-Run?
 Evidence from Stock Market Segment Switches in Brazil

-We study the stock market reaction to Brazilian firms’ segment switches that are associated with different levels of transparency.
-We consider switches from the traditional segment to the Level 1, Level 2, or the New Market.
-We find that higher levels of transparency result in significantly higher abnormal stock returns in the short-run and also in the long-run.
-Furthermore, different measures of market liquidity improve significantly and the market reaction to higher levels of transparency is larger when firms are financially healthy.
-The evidence suggests that committing to higher transparency paid off for Brazilian firms in the long-run.
+We investigate the long-run effects of different levels of transparency in the stock market.
+We consider Brazilian firms that switched from the traditional segment to the more transparent Nível 1, Nível 2 or Novo Mercado since 2000.
+We document that higher levels of transparency result in significantly higher abnormal stock returns in the long-run, controlling for firm and time fixed effects.
+The positive impact of transparency has increased after the Global Financial Crisis, market microstructure improved, and the market impact is stronger for financially healthy firms.
+The evidence suggests that higher transparency paid off for Brazilian firms in the long-run.

-Keywords: Transparency, Corporate Governance, Listing Segments, Event Study, Brazil
+Keywords: Transparency, Corporate Governance, Listing Segments, Long-Run Performance

 JEL Classification: G10, G14, G30